friedger/clarity-dao/README.md

 #### Testing

+The contract can be deployed to the mocknet or testnet.
+In `test/integration.ts` the relevant functions are defined such that you can run `yarn mocha test/integration.ts` to deploy and execute the contract.

 #### Remarks

 - The contract maintains an internal balance of tokens for all members in addition to the balance of total tokens, an escrow and the dao bank.
 These are prepresented by contract principals as contracts can never be a transaction sender.
 In solidity special, well-known addresses were used.